How to Contact Other eBay Members

 Sooner or later every eBay member will find themselves wanting to contact another eBay member for one reason or another.

-Perhaps a transaction went awry, leaving one or both parties unsatisfied.
+Perhaps a transaction went awry, leaving one or both parties unsatisfied, or there's another bad situation.
 Or, a buyer may want to ask a seller about a listing before buying.
 Buyers may also have questions about an item they purchased.

-Every eBay member knows that eBay collects personal information, including a phone number, email address, and mailing address when they join the eBay community.
+Every eBay member knows that eBay collects personal information, including a phone number, email address, and mailing address when someone joins the eBay community.
 It's only natural, therefore, to assume that you can use one or more of these methods to contact trading partners or potential trading partners.

-And, while you can certainly contact other members, there are limits and caveats that you should know before deciding to make contact with someone.
-Before reaching out to other eBay members, here are the fundamental limitations and caveats to be aware of:
+While you can certainly contact other members, there are limits and caveats that you should know before deciding to make contact with someone.
+Before reaching out to other eBay members, here's what you need to know.

-Only if you have done business with someone, that is to say, if you have bought from them or sold to them, will eBay provide member's real contact information (i.e., phone number and email address).
-This information is only to be used for communication that's related to the transaction.
+eBay will provide a member's real contact information (i.e., phone number and email address) to you only if you have done business with them -- if you have bought from them or sold to them.
+This information is to be used exclusively for communication related to the transaction.
 Other uses of this information violate eBay rules.

 Inappropriate Contact Is Not Allowed